HTGenomeAnalysisUnit/nf-pipeline-regenie/docs/input-phenotype-file.md

 - Samples listed in pheno file that are not in bgen/bed/pgen file are ignored.
 Genotyped samples that are not in the pheno file are removed from the analysis.
 - With quantitative traits, missing values are mean-imputed in Step 1 and they are dropped when testing each phenotype in Step 2
 - With binary traits, missing values are mean-imputed in Step 1 when fitting the level 0 linear ridge regression and they are dropped when fitting the level 1 logistic ridge regression for each trait.
 In Step 2, missing values are dropped when testing each trait.

+## Note when using VCF files as input

+When you use VCF files as input, these are internally converted to PGEN format.
+By default, the resulting dataset will have constant FID set to '0' and IID corresponding to the sample IDs in the VCF.
+You need to be sure that this nomenclature is consistent with the covariates and phenotype input files.